 Use the sample text in these examples to create thank you notes.
-The best notes are personalized with the giver's name, a mention of what the gift was, and how you plan to use it.
+The best notes are personalized with the giver's name, a mention of what the gift was, such as a monetary graduation gift, and how you plan to use it.
 For example, if the gift was a new GPS, you might write: "I love my new GPS and plan to use it to find my way around when I attend Indiana University in the fall."
 Even the most generic note can be personalized when you mention a specific gift.

 Close Family Friend

 I am so glad that you were able to come to my graduation.
 I wanted to thank you for your support of me throughout my high school years and for the wonderful gift card, which I plan to use toward the purchase of a mini fridge for my dorm room.
 Your thoughtfulness is greatly appreciated.

 Dear Grandma and Grandpa (or other nomer for your grandparents):

 I wouldn't be the person I am today if it weren't for your love and example.
 Although I greatly appreciate the graduation gift, the legacy you've given me of a loving family is worth more than all the laptop computers in the world.
 As I head off to Harvard University in the fall, I am going to miss you greatly.
 However, I take with me the lessons you've taught me over the last 18 years.
 I love you and plan to make you proud.

 All my love,